aristosv/lampstack-wordpress/README.md

 # lampstack-wordpress

-Apache - PHP - MySQL - WordPress
+Apache - PHP - MariaDB - WordPress
 ```
 bash <(wget --no-check-certificate -qO- https://raw.githubusercontent.com/aristosv/lampstack-wordpress/master/lamp)
 ```
 Run the command above on a clean, minimal installation of Debian Stretch.

-You will be asked to enter some information and the script will install Apache, PHP, MySQL and WordPress.
+You will be asked to enter some information and the script will install Apache, PHP, MariaDB and WordPress.

 You will also be given 2 more options:
 - use a gmail account for php mail functionality